Stanley G. Grizzle

-Stanley George Sinclair Grizzle (November 18, 1918 - November 12, 2016) CM, O.Ont was a Canadian citizenship judge, soldier, political candidate and civil rights and labour union activist.
+Stanley George Sinclair Grizzle (November 18, 1918 - November 12, 2016) was a Canadian citizenship judge, soldier, politician, and civil rights and labour union activist.
 He died in November 2016 at the age of 97.

 Early life

 Stanley Grizzle was born to Theodore Grizzle and Mary Sinclair Grizzle in Toronto in November 1918.
 Grizzle had grown up in the area of Bathurst and College and was one of seven children in his family.

-Prior to meeting, Grizzle's parents had both immigrated to Toronto from Jamaica in 1911 and had later met in the city.
-Mary Grizzle had arrived to Toronto as a domestic worker, while Theodore Grizzle worked as a chef, before later establishing a successful taxi company, prior to the Great Depression.
-Within his book My Name's Not George (1998), Stanley Grizzle had provided details about his childhood, reminiscing about the jazz music he was exposed to, his participation in his community as well as his church along with his involvement in sports and annual celebrations for Emancipation Day.
+Prior to meeting, Grizzle's parents had both immigrated to Toronto from Jamaica in 1911 and later met in the city.
+Mary Grizzle had arrived to Toronto as a domestic worker, while Theodore Grizzle worked as a chef, before later establishing a successful taxi company prior to the Great Depression.
+Grizzle detailed his childhood in his book My Name's Not George (1998).

-Stanley Grizzle had been exposed to racism within the Toronto community at a young age.
-When Grizzle was only 10 years old, his father had come home with a bandaged face after being attacked while sleeping in his taxi cab.
+Stanley Grizzle was exposed to racism within the Toronto community at a young age.
+When Grizzle was 10 years old, his father came home with a bandaged face after being attacked while sleeping in his taxi cab.

 Porter experience

 At 22 years old, Grizzle began working as a porter on the Canadian Pacific Railway in June 1940.
-During this time, working as a railway porter was one the main jobs available to Canadian Black men in cities such as Toronto, Winnipeg, Calgary, Montreal, Halifax and Vancouver.
-Grizzle had explained that he got a job as a porter as he could not find any other employment and simply that he "did not want to starve".
+During this time, working as a railway porter was one the main jobs available to Black men in Canadian cities.
+Grizzle explained that he got a job as a porter as he could not find any other employment.

 Black porters such as Grizzle were expected to tend to the needs of travellers at all times.
-Their job included carrying and storing luggage, cleaning toilets, shining shoes, setting up and making beds, pressing clothing, serving food and more.
-The work of a porter demanded long hours, but gave little compensation.
+Their job included carrying and storing luggage, cleaning toilets, shining shoes, setting up and making beds, pressing clothing, serving food, and more.
+The work of a porter demanded long hours and was very underpaid.
 Job security was another worry, as porters could easily be let go.
 Additionally, Black porters in Canada often experienced racism within their roles.
-One of the most demeaning aspects of the job was that travellers often called and referred to Black porters as "George", named after George Pullman, the inventor of the Pullman sleeping car.
-This act of referring to porters as "George" often stripped Black porters of their identity.
+One of the most demeaning aspects of the job was that travellers often called Black porters "George", after George Pullman, the inventor of the Pullman sleeping car.

-In Grizzle's book My Name's Not George: The Story of the Brotherhood of Sleeping Car Porters in Canada (1998), he had mentioned that many Black porters were "intelligent young Black men who had achieved a measure of education that should have guaranteed them a job befitting their academic achievements and in line with their training.
-They were denied those opportunities by a racist society, and instead had to go into a line of work that forced them into that demeaning role of servant".
+In Grizzle's book My Name's Not George: The Story of the Brotherhood of Sleeping Car Porters in Canada (1998), he wrote that many Black porters were "intelligent young Black men who [...] were denied [...] opportunities by a racist society, and instead had to go into a line of work that forced them into that demeaning role of servant".